BlueBrain/MorphIO/doc/feature/morphology11.md

     };

     class Morphology
-        // Default parameter brion::MorphologyRepairStage for all functions to
+        // Default parameter minimorph::MorphologyRepairStage for all functions to
-        // brion::MORPHOLOGY_UNDEFINED.
+        // minimorph::MORPHOLOGY_UNDEFINED.
 Needed only for V2 and throws there if
-        // brion::MORPHOLOGY_UNDEFINED.
+        // minimorph::MORPHOLOGY_UNDEFINED.

 ### New

-    /** The cell family represented by brion::Morphology. */
+    /** The cell family represented by minimorph::Morphology. */
     CellFamily
     {
         FAMILY_NEURON = 0,